top of page

 History of Indianapolis Legal Aid Society

-1920s- Legal aid to low income persons first began to be offered on an organized basis in Indianapolis by the Family Welfare Society through its Legal Aid Bureau.
+1920s- Legal assistance to low income persons first began to be offered on an organized basis in Indianapolis by the Family Welfare Society through its Legal Aid Bureau.

 1937- Indianapolis Council of Social Agencies proposed to create a separate Legal Aid Society to focus on special cases.